oracle/tribuo/docs/FAQs.md

 executing the code (e.g. loading the dataset or training the model) as, otherwise, it won't know the run-specific information.

+### How do I know what I can configure in a class?

+Tribuo's configurable classes all implement `com.oracle.labs.mlrg.olcut.config.Configurable` and classes which implement this can have (possibly private) fields annotated with `@com.oracle.labs.mlrg.olcut.config.Config` denoting they can be set by the configuration system.
+Fields in superclasses can also be set by the configuration provided the superclass also implements `Configurable`.
+You can find out what fields are configurable either by inspecting the source on [GitHub](https://github.com/oracle/tribuo) or by running the `com.oracle.labs.mlrg.olcut.config.DescribeConfigurable` utility and handing it a configurable class name.
+This utility can produce an example configuration snippet in any of OLCUT's supported configuration languages.
+For more details see Tribuo's configuration tutorial.

 ### What's the difference between a DataSource and a Dataset?

 A `DataSource` performs the inbound ETL step from the source data on disk or